 Practically speaking, although this is a time of transition to Yin, this is still a hot and damp season.
 The first thing that is recommended during this time of year is to clear summerheat and drain dampness.
 For example, during this time it is common to see various skin problems due to external contraction of summerheat damp.
 It is also common to see other symptoms of summerheat strike such as malaise, fatigue, low-grade fever or heat effusion, low-grade headache, nausea, etc… There are several ways we can help ourselves as well as our patients when they present with summerheat damp symptoms.
 First, is to regulate diet, which we will discuss more below.
 We can also counsel basic lifestyle recommendations, such as dressing appropriately to the weather (such as wearing light clothes made of natural materials that breathe well), staying in shade in the midday when temperatures are highest, and drinking plenty of light and clear fluids.
 This is especially important for our older patients, since as we age we lose the normal ability to adapt to more extremes in temperature.
 Furthermore, seniors are more likely to be on prescription medications or may have chronic medical problems that inhibit perspiration or make extremes of temperature less tolerable.

 In terms of therapy, Dr. Zhong Yong Xiang of Taiwan suggests bleeding the jing well points on all the fingers for more severe cases of summerheat strike.
-This bloodletting method is described in my book Pricking the Vessels (click here for Pricking the Vessels).
+This bloodletting method is described in my book Pricking the Vessels.
 We can also consider performing gua sha on the back to help move stagnant summerheat damp in the exterior muscle layer.

 The next recommended “to do” during Summer Solstice is Shui Hao Zi Wu Jiao 睡好子午交.
 This means sleep well during both the Zi and Wu hours.
 Certainly, sleeping well is something we should be doing all year long.
 Zi and Wu refer to the time periods of midday and midnight, with Zi being the 11pm – 1am hour, and Wu being the 11am – 1pm hour (to be adjusted for standard time in locations that observe daylight savings time).
 In general it is important to get into bed before the Zi hour.
 Remember, the Zi hour is the time of transition from Yin to Yang, representative of the Winter Solstice.
 After this time period our bodies are already in a state of Yang expansion, the movement contrary to good sleep.
 Getting to bed and sleeping through this hour ensures that we really rest, that we really go into the state of storage that replenishes our vital substances.